Breast Reduction San Diego

 Breast reduction planning includes deciding on the pedicle — the area of breast tissue that will be preserved in continuity with the nipple — so that incisions can be designed appropriately.
 There is a small risk of impaired blood supply to the nipple which in rare cases can cause loss of nipple tissue, and may require revision surgery or reconstruction (this is uncommon but is a known risk of the surgery that plastic surgeons take into account in designing the surgical plan).

-Breast reductions remove excess weight from the breast in different quadrants of the breast tissue depending on your anatomy.
-In addition, Dr. Sayed will reposition the nipple by moving it with a column or mound of breast tissue that stays attached to the nipple.
+During the breast reduction procedure, Dr. Sayed removes excess weight from the breast in different quadrants, depending on your anatomy.
+Dr. Sayed will reposition the nipple by moving it with a column or mound of breast tissue that stays attached to the nipple.
 In order to reposition the nipple, the surgeon must place an incision around the whole nipple-areola complex.
 In order to gain access for removal of significant tissue, an incision is placed vertically from the bottom of the areola to the fold under the breast.
 Many patients also require a horizontal incision in the crease in order to shorten the length between the crease and the nipple.

 Contact us today!

-If you’re in the San Diego or Newport Beach areas and have any questions about Breast Reduction or wish to schedule a consultation on breast reduction with Dr. Sayed, please contact our office.
+If you’re in the San Diego or Newport Beach areas and have any questions about breast reduction or wish to schedule a consultation with Dr. Sayed, please contact our office.

 Some of our selection criteria to include you as a breast reduction candidate include: